diboninlensy/IoT-Health-Monitoring-/README.md

 * Remote patient monitoring
 * Health data analysis
-* IoT-based healthcare systems

 ## 🔮 Future Scope

-Can be connected with real sensors like heart rate and temperature sensors for real-time monitoring.
+Can be connected with real sensors for live monitoring.